frederic-perez/AmE-dictionary/data/idioms.md

 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._
 __crickets__ Used to indicate an absence of any positive response or reaction from someone else.
 Typically used with singular verbs. _A: “Well, did the board of directors like your presentation?”
 B: “I guess not.
 It was crickets after we were finished.”_
 __cringey__
+__critically panned__ A phrase used to describe a negative reception or response to something, particularly in the context of reviews or critiques by critics or experts. _The critically panned fifth _Die Hard_ movie._
 __croc__ _n_ /krɒk/ Crocodile.
 __cross (one’s) mind__ To be thought of by one.
 __cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._